 - Beyond the Shock provides a space to ask questions and learn about breast cancer, as well as listen to stories and upload your own.

 Like online forums and message boards, Facebook groups give you access to women from all walks of life, no matter where you are.
 Many of these groups are private or invite-only, giving you a secure space to share.
-With groups dedicated to everything from breast cancer and fitness, to humor after breast cancer, to DIEP flap reconstruction, you’re sure to find a group that fits who you are and where you are on your journey.
+With groups dedicated to everything from breast cancer and fitness, to humor after breast cancer, to breast reconstruction options, you’re sure to find a group that fits who you are and where you are on your journey.

 - Young Survival Coalition offers a private Facebook group reserved for women who have been diagnosed with breast cancer at a young age.